asseinfo/react-kanban/README.md

   * 👊 Reliable: 100% tested on CI; 100% coverage; 100% SemVer.
   * 🎮 Having fun: Play with Hooks 🎣 and Styled Components 💅🏻.
-  * ♿️ Acessible: Keyboard and mobile friendly.
+  * ♿️ Accessible: Keyboard and mobile friendly.

 ## 🛠 Install and usage